AdobeDocs/workfront.de-DE/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/update-work.md

 >
 >For more information about the new commenting experience and its availability, see [New commenting experience](../../product-announcements/betas/new-commenting-experience-beta/unified-commenting-experience.md).
 >
-><Span class="preview"> The legacy commenting experience has been removed from projects, tasks, issues, and documents in the Preview environment. </span>
+>The legacy commenting experience has been removed from projects, tasks, issues, and documents in the Preview environment.
 >
 >The new commenting experience is available only for the Updates section of Workfront objects, and it is not available when you access updates from the following areas:
 >